bretttolbert/mediatest/README.md

 - Media file count matches expected media file count
 - Folder names don't contain prohibited characters which may cause problems with other filesystems (e.g. Windows)
 - etc.
+- Year ID3 tag must be greater than 0 (requires mediascan)
+- Year ID3 tag must be less than current year (requires mediascan)

 Of course you can adjust the rules as desired my modifying the Python.